brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 LoRa radio link.
 The "standard" way to flash an RP2040 board is to use a USB-connected [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) (or similar device) attached to a host computer running OpenOCD.
-That works great on the bench, but I'd like something simpler and more compact.
+That works great on the bench, but I'd like something simpler, more compact, and lower power.
 That led me to a research project to understand how the SWD-based flashing mechanism on the RP2040 actually works.
 Is it possible to create a simple device that can drive the SWD pins on an RP2040-based board and update its firmware?
 Let's find out.